 How the Nexus PKI platform helps secure connected vehicles

 Enabling trusted digital identities for all connected devices and services is a critical part of securing vehicle-to-everything (V2X) communication.
-Identity and security company Nexus Group’s public key infrastructure (PKI) platform has recently proven itself for this task with its reliability and high output rate, writes Magnus Malmström, vice president for Product & Delivery at Nexus.
+Identity and security company Nexus Group’s public key infrastructure (PKI) platform has recently proven itself for this task with its reliability and high output rate, writes Magnus Malmström, vice president for CEO at Nexus.

 The auto industry is undergoing massive disruption brought on by new technologies.
 One of the most interesting is V2X (also called car-to-everything, Car2X) communication, which enables improvements in road safety and delivers many other benefits to society.
 V2X communication can, for example, make it easier for emergency vehicles to get through to their destinations, enable autonomous driving and so-called platooning, help avoid collisions, make road works safer, and enable secure e-charging networks, car sharing, and personalized user experiences.